The story method is a way to link information together for easier recall. Here is an example:

 Start with your choice of Annie, and put the symbols for each number in a story starting with the candle, then shoes, then the shoes again, etc.

 Suppose you want to remember your license plate.
 In this case, you would use a combination of the alphabet list and the number list.
-EMS365 would, for example, may be a story involving, in order, an elephant, a monkey, a snake, a tricycle, a dice, and a glove.
+EMS365 would, for example, be a story involving an elephant, a monkey, a snake, a tricycle, dice, and a glove.

 The key here, as it is with any material you are teaching/learning, is to determine what you want students to memorize, and then decide the best tool for implementation.